-IBM Watson Discovery is now available on any cloud
+IBM Watson Discovery brings AI search to every enterprise, any cloud

 Your AI needs access to data from diverse sources.
 This data often lives in silos across a company – owned by different departments, stored in varied formats or even in third-party clouds.
-Migrating data into one central location can be prohibitively expensive, time consuming and often times regulatory requirements are restrictive.
+Migrating data into one central location can be prohibitively expensive, time consuming and often times regulatory requirements make that data impossible to move.
 But without access to this data, your AI may never reach its full potential.

 Our market-leading AI enterprise search technology, Watson Discovery, is available on-premises or on any private, public, hybrid or multi-cloud environment.
 With the new IBM Cloud Pak for Data integration, it’s even easier to unlock Watson’s advanced data governance and integration capabilities and apply it to your data, no matter where it resides.